hawkeye1900/auv-manager/README.md

 Built For

-This project is part of a deeper learning journey and technical portfolio tailored toward roles like the C2 Software Engineer at the National Oceanography Centre (NOC).
+This project is part of a deeper learning journey exploring python full stack frameowrks.
 It is designed with:

 Microservices and containerisation in mind